Toulouse: Toulouse Métropole

 The Community of Agglomeration of Greater Toulouse (Communauté d'agglomération du Grand Toulouse) was created in 2001 to better coordinate transport, infrastructure and economic policies between the city of Toulouse and its immediate independent suburbs.
 It succeeds a previous district which had been created in 1992 with fewer powers than the current council.
 It combines the city of Toulouse and 24 independent communes, covering an area of 380 km², totalling a population of 583,229 inhabitants (as of 1999 census), 67% of whom live in the city of Toulouse proper.
 As of February 2004 estimate, the total population of the Community of Agglomeration of Greater Toulouse was 651,209 inhabitants, 65.5% of whom live in the city of Toulouse.
 Due to local political feuds, the Community of Agglomeration only hosts 61% of the population of the metropolitan area, the other independent suburbs having refused to join in.
 Since 2009, the Community of agglomeration has become an urban community (in French: communauté urbaine).
-This has become a métropole in 2015, spanning 37 communes.
+This has become a métropole in 2015, spanning 37 communes with 806,503 inhabitants in 2020 census.